 - Select by Alpha Range – when working with PNG and TIFF files, you may have transparent areas, opaque areas, and the ones between them.
-This selection caters towards those.
+This selection caters to those.

 - Select Sampled Color – where you get all the control.
 Let’s try clicking that.

 There are four different modes and a tolerance slider.
 The RGB Mode lets you select colors based on sampling.
 The CIELAB Mode is about perceived colors and is a more natural and intuitive selection of colors.

 Intensity Mode helps in selecting areas based on intensity.
 And the Alpha Mode is based on transparency.